 Clearly, producing no exhaust emissions makes an electric car much better for the environment than an ICE.
 They are a sustainable mode of transport and the fact that they aren't powered by fossil fuels makes them much better for our health too.

-Exhaust gases don’t just contribute to Climate Change.
+Exhaust gases don’t just contribute to climate change.
 According to a recent study, air pollution in urban areas caused 1.8 million excess deaths around the world in 2019.
 If there are more electric cars than ICEs in our towns and cities, the air quality will be better.

 That's why driving an electric car is one of the better things we can do for the environment.
-It won't just reduce our carbon footprint and the impact of Climate Change, but it also cleans up the air we breathe.
+It won't just reduce our carbon footprint and the impact of climate change, but it also cleans up the air we breathe.

 However, driving and producing an electric car are two very different things.
 Are electric cars still better for the environment than an ICE once we consider their whole lifecycle?

 Electric cars use an advanced form of lithium-ion batteries.
-Smartphones have used these batteries for years and they are seen as unsustainable.
+Smartphones have used these batteries for years and are seen as unsustainable.
 This is because they don’t degrade easily and can leak, causing environmental damage.
-In the past, they have also been produced unethically, but attitudes are changing.
-Many companies have committed to changing this process.

 However, while lithium-ion smartphone batteries can't be reused, EV batteries can.
 There are schemes looking at repurposing them for use in other settings.
 Even though they no longer work as a main power source, they can be used as a secondary power source.
-The most common use is to provide solar power to houses in a battery storage system.
-Improving the sustainability of batteries through recycling programs reduces their environmental impact.

 Charging an electric car uses electricity from the National Grid.
 In the UK, this is powered almost extensively by fossil fuels.
 Unfortunately, this reduces an EV's ability to be zero-emissions.
 Most are only Carbon Neutral due to the way our electricity supply works.